jsenv/core/packages/independent/assert/docs/comparison_jest.md

 Jest provide an API to regroup code into blocks depending what it does:

-- describe
-- beforeAll
-- beforeEach
-- test
-- afterEach
-- afterAll
+- describe, beforeAll, beforeEach, test, afterEach, afterAll

 These apis allow to identify code is special but disturbs while reading the code.
 The top-down execution flow is not that simple anymore.
 Code execution flow with jest is not standard, see [Scoping](#scoping) and [Order of execution](#order-of-execution).
 As a result **only jest can execute test files**: you cannot use other tools without configuration/plugins:

 - a VSCode plugin to debug test file execution